LucasNahuel945/LucasNahuel945/README.md

 🧔 I'm <strong>Lucas Sandoval</strong>, from Buenos Aires, Argentinia 🇦🇷🧉.
 I'm a web developer mainly based on javascript technologies such as React, Node, Mongo and MERN stack basically.<br>
 💻 I work with [ArchLinux](https://archlinux.org/) as my main operating system whit this [dotfiles](https://github.com/LucasNahuel945/dotfiles) config.<br>
-Thanks for see my profile 🙂 feel free to see my work and collaborate with it if you want. <br>

 ``` js
 const Me = {